gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/2/style.css}}
 ```

+Now only the font of our button becomes magenta.

 <div style="text-align:center"><img src="img/css_2.png"/></div>

-### Applying Your Own Class
+## Adding Your Own Style Class

-With [`add_css_class`](../docs/gtk4/prelude/trait.WidgetExt.html#tymethod.add_css_class) we can add our own style classes to widgets.
+With [`add_css_class`](../docs/gtk4/prelude/trait.WidgetExt.html#tymethod.add_css_class) we can also add our own style classes to widgets.
-One use case for this is when you want a rule to apply to hand-picked set of widgets.
+One use case for this is when you want a rule to apply to a hand-picked set of widgets.
+For example if we have two buttons, but want only one of them to have magenta font.
+Relying on one of the style classes GTK adds will not help since both will get the same ones.
+Which is why we add the style class `button_1` to the first one.

 <span class="filename">Filename: listings/css/3/main.rs</span>